PatrMo/truedermis/README.md

 2. Wait for the image to be processed.
 3. View the classification results and probabilities.

+## API TEST - Frontend

+Navigate to the browser search bar and append /ApiTest to http://localhost:3000.
+It should end up looking like http://localhost:3000/ApiTest.
+Load that page to test api.

 ## Project Structure

 The project is organized as follows: